-According to the author in his own work, German documents should take precedence.
-However, a result of counting the reference footnotes reveals a surprise; they refer to the following sources: 68 attributed to Communist sources, and 64 to German…
+According to the author’s own announcement, the German documents should have prevailed here.
+However, the count of reference points reveals a surprise as they refer to the following sources: 68 are attributed to the communist sources, and 64 to German…

 Writes: Miloslav SAMARDŽIĆ

 The length of the review concerning Jozo Tomasevich’s book on the Yugoslav Army in World War II, known as the Chetniks, would have been equal to that book’s length, as its each page calls for a rebuttal.
 Yet, even after four decades, this book is still listed among the most cited sources in the field.
 If you decide to search for the relevant data using regular internet search engines about the Chetniks, General Draza Mihailovich, and his commanders, first hits will inevitably involve Wikipedia—either in English, Serbian or Croatian where Tomasevich’s “The Chetniks” will dominate the footnotes section.
 Furthermore, if you examine the list of references across historiography pieces written abroad, Tomasevich’s book will be prominently featured yet again, and specifically its first U.S. edition from 1975.
 The reason for such phenomenon can certainly be the fact that no book of the same or similar title has ever been published in English, while historians from around the world during the course of their work require pieces written by authors from the countries of their research topics as language and financial barriers can prevent their actual visits to archives.

 Jozo Tomasevich’s book gained fame within the socialist Yugoslavia as soon as it was translated and published there in 1979.
 Moreover, current official historians in Belgrade, Zagreb, Sarajevo, and other post-Yugoslav centers refer to this book even today as an example of objectivity.